abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > does not attain the destruction of the taints, then because of that
 > desire for the Dhamma, that delight in the Dhamma, with the
 > destruction of the five lower fetters he becomes one due to appear
-> spontaneously \[in the Pure Abodes\] and there attain final Nibbāna
+> spontaneously \[in the Pure Abodes\] and there attain final nibbāna
 > without ever returning from that world.
 >
 > “This too is one thing proclaimed by the Blessed One ... wherein if a
 > bhikkhu abides diligent, ardent, and resolute, his unliberated mind
 > comes to be liberated, his undestroyed taints come to be destroyed,
 > and he attains the supreme security from bondage that he had not
 > attained before.”
-(M 52:8)
+(M 52)

 Even something as sublime as loving-kindness is impermanent.
 Seeing its changing nature can be a basis for investigation and penetration.

 I’ll do a few readings from *The Numerical Discourses*, the *Aṅguttara Nikāya*.
-This is from the sixth section of the ones.
 This is addressed to monks but applies to everybody.

-“Monks, if for just the time of a finger-snap, a monk produces a thought of loving-kindness, develops it, gives attention to it, such a one is rightly called a monk.
+> “Monks, if for just the time of a finger-snap, a monk produces a thought
+> of loving-kindness, develops it, gives attention to it, such a one is
+> rightly called a monk.
 Not in vain does he meditate.
-He acts in accordance with the Master's teaching, he follows his advice, and eats deservingly the country’s alms-food.
-How much more so if he cultivates it.”
-(A 1:53, Numerical Discourses of the Buddha – An Anthology of Suttas from the Aṅguttara Nikāya, Nyanaponika Thera & Bhikkhu Bodhi)
+He acts in
+> accordance with the Master's teaching, he follows his advice, and eats
+> deservingly the country’s alms-food.
+How much more so if he cultivates
+> it.”
+(A 1:53)

 So what we have been doing is not to be sniffed at.
 The next sutta is one that everyone knows, the *Kālāma Sutta,* but almost never when the *Kālāma Sutta* is quoted does loving-kindness get any mention.
 So I thought I’d read the complete discourse.
-This is *Aṅguttara Nikāya,* threes, number 65 (Ṭhānissaro Bhikkhu’s translation).

 > I have heard that on one occasion the Blessed One, on a wandering tour
 > among the Kosalans with a large community of monks, arrived at